It sure looks like Apple ripped out a valuable hearing loss feature from the AirPods line

 I can understand why steering someone to using the better feature if they've got AirPods Pro 2 makes sense, but the other headphones in the AirPods (and Beats!) lines that will never be "clinically validated hearing aids" can still give folks with hearing loss a tremendous benefit when it comes to media and calls.

-And no, I just wanna say, the "Apple is force-obsoleting an old product" take doesn't ring true to me.
-They didn't just take the feature away from the first-generation AirPods Pro.
-They took it away from every other supported pair of headphones, including compatible Beats headphones and the massive Max.
+And I just wanna say, the "Apple is force-obsoleting an old product" take doesn't ring true to me.
+This feature didn't just stop working on the first-generation AirPods Pro.
+It stopped working on every other supported pair of headphones, including compatible Beats headphones and the massive Max.
 These are very different products.